yashima/adventofcode/README.md

   finding for columns.
 For the "smudges" in part two, I am doing some bit operator shenanigans because nothing is quite as nice comparing if two columns/rows are the same or differ by a single bit?
 And it would all work instantly if not for the literal edge-cases... and then I simplified instead of optimizing.
 Thanks @pillbox!
+* Day 14 "Parabolic Reflector Dish" seemed quite easy in part 1, solving the tilting and rolling of stones in a single function that calculated the stress on the northside without changing the underlying datastructure.
+But that was not enough for part 2.
+First I tried transposing the matrix and recycling the tilt operation that way, I ended up extracting and writing directed rows and columns instead and then I copied my cycle detection from last year's tetris problem to avoid calculating all the asked for cycles.